 The Coronavirus has created a public health crisis and a bottled water buying frenzy.
-In times of national emergencies drinking water is one of the biggest concerns.
-Shopping carts are filled to the top with bulky and expensive water, With a heightened sense of panic and fear, many believe that we could run out of water or if they succumb to the illness they have to self-quarantine and not have access to clean water.
+In times of national emergencies, drinking water is one of the biggest concerns.
+Shopping carts are filled to the top with bulky and expensive water.
+With a heightened sense of panic and fear, many believe that we could run out of water, or if they succumb to the illness and they have to self-quarantine they fear not having access to clean water.

 Using Bottled Water To Grow Seeds Of Doubt and Fear

 There have been viral images and videos of stores across the nation completely sold out, empty shelves, long line ups, and customers ready to devour each other alive over a case of water.
 In times of desperation, it can really bring out the ugly in people.
 Hoarding water has now become the norm, it is expected that price gouging for bottled water was sure to happen.
 Earlier today I saw a local seller on offer up (mobile marketplace) asking for $150 for a case of Aquafina.
-While in some states price gouging is illegal it will not stop people from trying.
+In some states price gouging is illegal, but this will not stop people from trying.

 Bottled Water Price Gouging

-Numerous reports of price gouging are taking place during this crises particularly in parts of California.
+Numerous reports of price gouging are taking place during this crisis, particularly in parts of California.

 A state of emergency was declared in California on March 4, making it illegal to raise the price of necessary goods and services by more than 10%.
 Violators could face one year in prison or jail and a fine up to $10,000.

 “This is not a time to profit from challenging times,” said Fresno City Councilmember Luis Chavez.
 “Unscrupulous vendors will be fined and prosecuted to the full extent of the law for price gouging.
 Seniors and vulnerable populations need to have access to hygienic and disinfectant supplies.
 Everyone’s health depends on it.
 The more precautions we take now, the faster we can overcome this situation.”